yogurt-foundation/yogurt-css-documentation/src/getting-started-filters.md

 ## [Drop Shadow](/filter-drop-shadow/)

 Utility applies a drop shadow effect to the element.
+[Find out more about the usage](/filter-drop-shadow/).

 <y class="m-2 mx-auto flex bg-gray-300 rounded-lg">
   <y class="p-5 max-w-sm">